demisto/content-docs/docs/contributing/contributing.md

 :::

 ## Contribution Methods
-After creating new content to contribute, you must submit your content to Palo Alto Networks.
-The Cortex XSOAR Content Team will review and approve it before it becomes available to customers.
+After creating new content, in order to contribute it, you will need to submit it for the Cortex XSOAR Content team to review.
+Once approved, it will become available for all customers to download.
 Before starting to work on a contribution, it is recommended to go over the [Contribution SLA](../contributing/sla) article.

 **There are several ways to submit contributions:**